"You say that consciousness is an enhancement of the senses," CP summarized. "And you mean, it makes no decisions."

 I nodded.
 "That these feelings are triggered by a midpoint is something new.

-For many philosophers do not understand this, because the midpoint mechanics are unknown to them.
+Many philosophers do not understand this, because the midpoint mechanics are unknown to them.
 They say that while the brain can perceive all sorts of stimuli, it does not explain the enjoyment of the music we feel.

 I say that this enjoyment comes from the midpoint in which I am when I hear music.
 Of course, this network of neurons not only absorbs the stimuli, but also wholeheartedly arouses feelings that arise in connection with this music. "